jQAssistant/dev-space-for-github-templates/.github/ISSUE_TEMPLATE/02-template-for-bug.md

 ---
 name: Bug Report Template
-about: Report a bug using this template
+about: Report a bug using this template.
 title: Bug Report
 labels: type:bug
 assignees: ''